Blog

 Additionally, passengers under 16 years of age must be properly restrained while riding in a vehicle.
 Children under the age of eight but over four feet and nine inches in height must use booster seats or other federally approved car seats.

-Contributory Negligence in Car Accident Cases
+Contributory Negligence in Maryland Car Accident Cases

 Maryland follows a contributory negligence doctrine for car accident cases, which is more severe than the comparative negligence doctrines followed in many other states.